 Photos: Simon Freund

 The research group of Elisa Resconi is currently planning for P-ONE (Pacific Ocean Neutrino Experiment) - a new neutrino telescope in the northwesterly Pacific Ocean.
 To probe the site and conditions at a depth of 2600 Meter, two pathfinder experiments have been conceived.
 The STRAW experiment is monitoring the optical conditions at the Cascadia Basin since 2018.
-The second pathfinder experiment (STRAW-b) will be deployed in June/July 2020.
+The second pathfinder experiment (STRAW-b) was deployed in October 2020.

-The ten optical modules of STRAW-b are distributed over a 500 Meter long string that will be anchored on the seafloor to test hardware and strategies for the planned first segment of P-ONE, the Pacific Ocean Neutrino Explorer.
+The ten optical modules of STRAW-b are distributed over a 500 Meter long string that are anchored on the seafloor to test hardware and strategies for the planned first segment of P-ONE, the Pacific Ocean Neutrino Explorer.
 The optical modules are contained in perfectly transparent glass spheres.
-Three of the glass spheres will only be used to transfer data such as temperature and pressure and are not completely packed with devices - giving space for a project initiated by Elisa Resconi and Jol Thoms envisioning the neutrino telescope also as an artwork.
+Three of the glass spheres are only used to transfer data such as temperature and pressure and are not completely packed with devices - giving space for the project initiated by Elisa Resconi and Jol Thoms envisioning the neutrino telescope also as an artwork.

 From the collaboration with the project group SFB42, four pieces of art emerged to be hosted in this unique submarine exhibition.